Laxmisagar

-Laxmisagar (ଲକ୍ଷ୍ମୀସାଗର) is a famous place in Bhubaneswar, the capital of Odisha.
+Laxmisagar (ଲକ୍ଷ୍ମୀସାଗର) is a famous place in Bhubaneswar, the capital of Odisha, India.
 Etymologically the name is derived from the words "Laxmi", meaning the Hindu Goddess of Wealth, and "Sagar", which in Sanskrit means the sea or ocean.
 Laxmisagar is famous for the Central Jail, which is one of the biggest jails in Odisha.
-Many big names including well-known political prisoners and notorious criminals have spent time in the Central Jail at Laxmisagar.
-The open space in front of the jail has been a place for film shooting, where many famous imprisonment and jail-break scenes have been videographed in a great number of Oriya films.
+Many big names, including well-known political prisoners and notorious criminals, have spent time in the Central Jail at Laxmisagar.
+The open space in front of the jail has been used for film shooting, where numerous famous imprisonment and jail-break scenes have been filmed for a great number of Oriya movies.